How much do you cost? Can you send me your pricing and package information?

 Getting Past the Price Question

-After the Recession hit, the price question started popping up more than ever.
-Mom and Dad lost their pension funds to Bernie Madoff, soon-to-be-weds couldn’t find jobs after college, and the stock market was full of doom and gloom.
+Things feel like it did after the Great Recession hit, the price question started popping up more than ever and is again.
+Mom’s and Dad’s lost their pension funds to Bernie Madoff, soon-to-be-weds couldn’t find jobs after college, and the stock market was full of doom and gloom.

 Prices in the wedding industry were over-inflated, just like they were in the housing market.
 The “wedding bubble” popped, resulting in a 31.5% decrease in the average cost of a wedding in only two years. (source: WE tv Networks Wedding Report)